thecloudxpert/emea-uk-aria-auto-exp-day/module-2/m2-full-lab-guide.md

 6. At the **Add Network** dialog, check the checkbox for the **appnet-public-dev** network.
 7. Click **ADD**.
 8. Click **Save**.
 9. Check the trading azure network profile to confirm that the **vNETXX-Public-SPC** included.

-If it is not, then repeat Step 3 to Step 8 to add it.
+_**Note:** If the vNETXX-Public-SPC is not already within the network profile, then repeat Step 3 to Step 8 to add it._